anaskhamees/ITI44_GP/README.md

  **a.
 Cross-Compile the Project**

 1. Select the Raspberry Pi kit from the kit selector.

 2. Click the **Build** button to compile the project for Raspberry Pi 3.

+## 7. Our IVI deployed features

+### 1. Music Streaming

+**Description**: When the music icon is clicked, the system streams MP3 files from a USB flash drive.
+It supports pause, continue, playback, repeat, shuffle, volume up, and volume down.

+**Required Qt Classes**:

+- `QMediaPlayer`: For playing audio files.
+- `QMediaPlaylist`: For managing playlists and shuffle/repeat functionality.
+- `QFileSystemModel`: To browse files on the USB drive.
+- `QListWidget`: To display the list of songs.
+- `QDirIterator`, `QDir`, `QUrl`: For handling file directories and URLs.

+### 2. Video Streaming

+**Description**: When the video icon is clicked, the system streams MP4 files from a USB flash drive.
+It supports pause, continue, playback, volume control, and other playback features.

+**Required Qt Classes**:

+- `QMediaPlayer`: For playing video files.
+- `QGraphicsVideoItem`: To display the video.
+- `QGraphicsScene`: For managing the video display.
+- `QRectF`: For defining the video display area.

+- `QPushButton`: For control buttons (pause, play, volume up/down, etc.).

+### 3. Bluetooth Audio Streaming

+**Description**: Supports audio streaming from Bluetooth-enabled devices, allowing users to play music wirelessly.

+**Required Qt Classes**:

+- `QBluetoothLocalDevice`: To manage the local Bluetooth device.
+- `QBluetoothDeviceDiscoveryAgent`: To discover other Bluetooth devices.
+- `QBluetoothSocket`: For Bluetooth communication.

+### 4. Time and Date Display

+**Description**: The system displays the current time and date.

+**Required Qt Classes**:

+- `QDate`: For handling dates.
+- `QTime`: For handling time.
+- `QTimer`: To update the display every second.
+- `QLabel`: To display the time and date.

+### 5. Temperature Display

+**Description**: The system displays the current temperature, acquired from OpenWeatherMap.org using API keys.

+**Required Qt Classes**:

+- `QNetworkAccessManager`: For making HTTP requests to the OpenWeatherMap API.
+- `QNetworkReply`: To handle the responses from the API.
+- `QJsonDocument`: To parse the JSON data received from the API.
+- `QJsonObject`, `QJsonValue`: For JSON data manipulation.
+- `QNetworkRequest`: For making the network request.

+### 6. Settings

+**Description**: The settings menu includes options to change the theme and edit the time and date.

+**Required Qt Classes**:

+- `QComboBox`: For selecting the theme.
+- `QDateTimeEdit`: To edit the date and time.
+- `QSettings`: To save and load settings.
+- `QPushButton`: For applying changes.

+### 7. YouTube Integration

+**Description**: When the YouTube icon is clicked, the system opens the YouTube page in the browser.

+**Required Qt Classes**:

+- `QDesktopServices`: To open URLs in the default web browser.
+- `QUrl`: To handle the YouTube URL.
+- `QPushButton`: For the YouTube button.
+- `QWidget`, `QVBoxLayout`: For layout management.

+### 8. Air conditioner